Proven-Paradox/shaper-system/Handbook.md

 ### Degeneration
 You are afflicted with a condition that causes you to weaken over time.
 This could be bleeding, lingering burns, toxins, or the like.
 While affected by Degeneration, you lose HP equal to the remaining Degeneration duration on [Round Start](#round-start).

-> For example, Cyrick currently suffers from 3 rounds of Degeneration.
+> For example, Cyrick currently suffers from 3 Rounds of Degeneration.
 This causes him to lose 3 HP at Round Start.
 If nothing happens to change the duration of Degeneration on him, the next Round Start he will lose 2 HP.
-However, he sustains a hit that imposes 2 more rounds of Degeneration on his turn, leaving him with 4 rounds remaining.
-The next round, he loses 4 HP as a result.
+However, he sustains a hit that imposes 2 more Rounds of Degeneration on his Turn, leaving him with 4 Rounds remaining.
+The next Round, he loses 4 HP as a result.

 ### Enervate
 Afflicted by a life draining curse, necromantic energies, disease, or similar hindrances.
 This reduces all healing you receive by half for its duration.